 Spotted: The Gossip Girl Hair Trends to Recreate on your Clients

-The remake of the hit TV series may postponed until Summer 2021, but, the hairstyles of the upper-East-siders are still proving to be as popular as ever (headbands, anyone?)
+The remake of the hit TV series is now out, but, the hairstyles of the original upper-East-siders are still proving to be as popular as ever (headbands, anyone?)
 Here, the experts show you how to achieve the Gossip Girl hair trends from each of the characters and update the iconic looks for your clients.

 Gossip Girl Hair Trends